14 Apr 8 Secrets on How to Learn a New Language

 Learning a new language can be challenging and even frustrating at times.
-We asked successful language professionals – and our esteemed team members – to share their valuable secrets to master a new language:
+We asked successful language professionals – and our esteemed team members – to share their valuable secrets to master a new language.
+Here are the top 8 secrets:

 The more you incorporate your new language into your everyday life, the better.
 Oliver recommends: “Label your furniture and other possessions at home and/or at the office in your target language.
 By doing so, you will trick your brain into ‘thinking’ that it is necessary information and therefore it will stick with you.
 Surround yourself with content in your target language and shortly afterwards you won’t perceive it as ‘new’ anymore, as it will naturally complement your skill set.”